• Recipes

 • BOTTOM FRUIT LAYER:

-• 2 ½ tbsp butter or coconut oil melted, where to buy coconut oil
+• 2 ½ tablespoon butter or coconut oil melted, where to buy coconut oil

-• Sweetener of choice: 2 tbsp coconut sugar, for paleo or for low carb use 2 tbsp erythritol
+• 2 tablespoon Sweetener of choice: 2 tablespoon coconut sugar, for paleo or for low carb use 2 tablespoon erythritol

 • ½ large apple cored and sliced